 Kashmir has been a flashpoint since Indian and Pakistani independence in 1947.
-The potential for nuclear weapons use is generally viewed in the context of conventional hostilities over Kashmir spiraling out of control, especially if, as in 1965 Indo-Pakistan conflict, India were to open a new front on the Punjab plains to break a stalemate in Pakistan or attempt to settle the issue decisively by confronting Pakistan with a mortal threat to its territorial integrity.17 Under these circumstances, some have suggested
+Many analysts have feared that nuclear weapons could be used if conventional hostilities over Kashmir were to spiral out of control, especially if, as in 1965 Indo-Pakistan conflict, India opened a new front on the Punjab plains to break a stalemate in Pakistan or attempt to settle the issue decisively by confronting Pakistan with a mortal threat to its territorial integrity.17 Under these circumstances, some have suggested Pakistan might be tempted to detonate a small nuclear weapon on its own territory to halt forward Indian movement.
+Other observers, however, believe such a strategy would be akin to a state acting as a